BerkZerker/Tower-Defense-Game/human_todo.md

     *   Drag the input (mouse or touch).
 The selected card should follow your input within the card hand area.
     *   Release the input.
 The card should be "dropped" and return to its normal Z-index.
     *   Check the console output for "Card selected: [Card Name]" and "Card dropped" messages when you interact with the cards.

+## Implementing Unit Placement Logic (Next Steps after Card Dragging Verification)

+1. **Detect Card Drop Outside CardHand**: Implement logic in `game.gd` to detect when a dragged card is released (input release).
+Check if the release position is outside the bounds of the `CardHand` area.
+2. **Get Grid Position**: If the card is dropped outside the `CardHand`, convert the screen/mouse position to grid coordinates using the `GridManager`.
+3. **Validate Placement**: Use the `GridManager` to validate if the calculated grid position is a valid placement location.
+This will likely involve checking the `valid_placement` custom data layer in the TileSet.
+4. **Instantiate Unit Scene**: If the placement is valid, instantiate the unit scene corresponding to the dragged card at the validated grid position on the TileMap.

 ## Scenes